thereseohanlon/java-training-revenue/README.md

 3. In the catch block, you want to catch the Exception type ```EmptyResultDataAccessException```.
 4. Print a helpful message in the catch block.

 For extra points, you can implement logging!
-Logs are what we analyze on live systems to see where errors occured.
+Logs are what we analyze on live systems to see where errors occurred.
 1. At the top of the ```ScreeningDaoImpl``` class, add the annotation ```@Slf4j```.
 This is our logging library.
 2. In the catch method, replace the message with ```log.info("..."")``` for example.
 3. Run the app and try a patient id that doesn't exist.
 Verify the log message shows on the console output.